ProxesBoxes/Base_Converter/README.md

 * Python3

 ## How to run
-There are two ways to run this tool, both through the commandline.<br>
+There are two ways to run this tool, both through the command line.<br>

-Both potions require you to download the tool.<br>
+Both options require you to download the tool.<br>

 This can be done via:
 ```